slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On achieving mastery

 <!--
-- True experts recognize the limits of what they know and what they do not know.
-If they find themselves outside their circle of competence, they keep quiet or simply say, “I don’t know.”
 - Without a demonstrably immense superiority in skill over the novice, there can be no true experts, only laypeople with imposing credentials.

-> *"The chess grand master considers no more moves than does the expert; he just knows which ones to look at."
--- Robyn Dawes*
-The better players did not examine more possibilities, only better ones — just as Capablanca had claimed.
-The expert relies not so much on an intrinsically stronger power of analysis as on a store of structured knowledge.
-Ericsson argues that what matters is not experience per se but “effortful study,” which entails continually tackling challenges that lie just beyond one’s competence. (out of confort zone)!!
+- introverts have more probability of being an expert in their field. extraversion is not good for mastery. most people are not extremes and most people are in the middle. most things are not binary. introvert is not shyness.
+Imagine a introvertness scale from 1 to 7.
+It’s hard to pass from a 2 to 7 but you can pass from 2 to a 3 or 4.
 -->

 > *"An expert is a person who has made all the mistakes which can be made in a very narrow field"
 -- Niels Bohr*

 After learning the rules, break them.
 Only then you can achieve mastery.

-If you’re not getting better today, you’re getting worse.
+True experts recognize the limits of what they know and what they do not know.
+If they find themselves outside their circle of competence, they keep quiet or simply say, “I don’t know.”

 > *"Any fool can know.
 The point is to understand."
 -- Albert Einstein*

+> *"We have knowledge of a thing only when we have grasped its cause."
+-- Aristotle*

 > *"Pros are just amateurs who know how to gracefully recover from their mistakes."
 -- Kevin Kelly*

-> *"Masters are able to ask the kinds of simple questions that most people pass over."-- Robert Greene*
+> *"Masters are able to ask the kinds of simple questions that most people pass over."

-> *"We have knowledge of a thing only when we have grasped its cause."
--- Aristotle*
+-- Robert Greene*

 > *"A real DJ has to know how to clear the floor.
 To know the worse it can happen and how to come back."
 -- James Altucher*

-> *"Amateurs play for tricks, masters play for position."*

 > *"You know you're good at something when you switch from making decisions with your conscious mind to making decisions with your instincts."
 -- Naval Ravikant*

+> *"The chess grand master considers no more moves than does the expert; he just knows which ones to look at."
+-- Robyn Dawes*

+> *"Amateurs play for tricks, masters play for position."*

+Mastery is an important trigger of arrogance.
+There is no place for a «prima donna» and there’s always room for improvement: be humble.

-And don’t stop, skills are perishable and the path to mastery a never ending story.
+If you’re not getting better today, you’re getting worse.
+Skills are perishable and the path to mastery a never ending story.
 Some of the skills that you need to achieve expertise were not yet systemised.

+> *"I am not young enough to know everything."
+-- Oscar Wilde*

 > *"If you aren’t growing you’re dying."
 -- Tony Robbins*

-> *"We don’t rise to the level of our expectations; we fall to the level of our training."
--- Archilochus*

-> *"I am not young enough to know everything."
--- Oscar Wilde*

-However mastery is an important trigger of arrogance.
-There is no place for a «prima donna» and there’s always room for improvement: be humble.

 > *"How often our early triumphs turn us into a kind of caricature of ourselves."
 -- Robert Greene*